mikegioia/libremail/DATA_FORMAT.md

 - `draft` Flag denoting if the message is a draft.
 - `sent` Flag denoting if this message has been sent.
 No further action neeeded if it has been.
+- `failed` Flag denoting if the message failed to send.
+A message should be logged to the `update_history` if so.
 - `locked` Flag denoting if the message is locked.
 This is used so that two actions aren't performed on the same outbox message at once.
 - `attempts` Integer counting the number of send attempts for this message.